-This follows common sense - to free up more resources you should of course avoid running other programs as much as possible when running GearBox.
+This follows common sense - to free up more resources you should avoid running other programs as much as possible when running POD Farm and/or audio applications.
 But many Windows programs and utilities are often set to launch automatically when you start your system and you may not even know it.
 One way to look for these is in the Windows Taskbar, but first you may need to change a setting to see them all: